Hartlepool Northern Connectivity: Town Centre to Headland

 Alongside these projects is the Hartlepool’s Development Corporation which has been formed to transform Hartlepool and includes: Oakesway Business Park, Queens Meadow Business Park, retail and leisure land – including Mill House Leisure Centre and Middleton Grange Shopping Centre, with and civic buildings.

 These planned improvements could encourage more people to travel in Hartlepool town centre.
 This means roads will get busier, and traffic could worsen.
-Tees Valley, in partnership with Hartlepool Borough Council, want to deliver transport improvements to support this growth and ensure quicker, better, safer, and more reliable journeys.
+Tees Valley, in partnership with Hartlepool Borough Council, want to deliver safe and easy routes for more people to enjoy walking and cycling more, especially on shorter trips.

 Current Issues